Bookmark the FeedLinksContact

 20 Red & Orange 2 x Red Sidelights Live +

-Creating the plugs
+Creating the connectors

 I purchased a quite a big bundle of wiring to be able to keep the wire colours standard for future reference.
 To the wire ends I crimped the connector, then held it in a vice while I sealed it with solder to eliminate any dodgy connections.
 Pin 1 is on the top left of the pin looking with the wires going away from you.